sburtner/sburtner.github.io/about.md

 ## Purpose of this website

-I created this website to help document my PhD experience and daylight past and current research.
+I created this website to help document my PhD experience and daylight past and current projects.
 There are tabs for academic and passion projects.
+Academic projects include those produced from a university course or through research, while passion projects are those I did in my free time.
 In the future, I hope to add a tab for my diversity and inclusion work, which has become an increasingly important part of my departmental and community service.

 ### Contact me